 A: Taft's policy can be found here.

 Taft provides and requires that you have our campus anti-virus software solution installed on your computer.
 If you do not have an antivirus solution installed, we provide this software freely and we automatically keep your computer updated with the latest software and definitions.
 We take this measure along with automated network registration to insure a safe and secure environment for all students, faculty and staff using the campus network.

-You will be required to attend a computer setup and configuration session to make sure your software and resources are configured for dormitory and classroom use.
+You may be required to attend a computer setup and configuration session to make sure your software and resources are configured for dormitory and classroom use.
 You will receive specific instructions when you arrive on campus.

 Because of the rise of cellular phones on campus, Taft has discontinued the wired telephone service in student rooms.
 In most dorms, however, there are convenience phones for those without a cell phone.
 The dorm convenience phones have access to local and toll free dialing only.
 A calling card is required in order to make a long distance (toll) call.
 Specific questions about telephones should be directed to Frank Trosky, 860-945-7906.

 Taft School offers incoming students a Taft Laptop Program, which provides a new Mac to students who elect to purchase one, bundled with full warranty and insurance covering accidental damage and theft for 3 years.
 Students who choose to purchase a laptop in this program will be able to bring their laptop to the Information Technology office for all support issues.
 The IT team will fix any issues and provide a loaner computer to student if repair will be longer than a few hours.